william-xiang/rocket-ai-hub-operator/README.md

 ### Supported platform

-- OpenShift v4.14+ on ppc64le
+- OpenShift 4.14, 4.15 on ppc64le (newer versions haven’t been tested yet, you’re welcome to try them and report any issues to us)

 ### Prerequisites

-Make sure that OpenShift CLI is installed if you want to install the operator using oc command.
+1. Make sure that OpenShift CLI is installed if you want to install the operator using oc command.
 Follow the instructions in this [link](https://docs.redhat.com/en/documentation/openshift_container_platform/4.11/html/cli_tools/openshift-cli-oc#cli-getting-started) to install OpenShift CLI.

+2. A default storage class should be configured properly on the cluster for storage dynamic provisioning.

 ### Installation steps